spaghetti-/spaghetti-.github.io/source/_posts/say-no-to-catkin-make.md

 catkin config (--blacklist|--whitelist) pkg
 ```

-catkin will build your workspace in parallel and resolve dependencies
-automatically.
 If you are building an individual package you can force it to
 build only that package by

 ```sh